thuliteio/getdoks.org/content/blog/doks-1/index.md

 ---
 title: "Doks 1.0"
 url: "/blog/doks-1/"
-description: "Doks 1.0 is a restructure release, making Doks more robust, reliable, and flexible."
+description: "Doks 1.0 is here!
+This release is a restructure release, making Doks more robust, reliable, and flexible."
-summary: "Doks 1.0 is a restructure release, making Doks more robust, reliable, and flexible."
+summary: "Doks 1.0 is here!
+This release is a restructure release, making Doks more robust, reliable, and flexible."
 date: 2023-09-12T20:20:15+02:00
 lastmod: 2023-09-12T20:20:15+02:00
 draft: false